ljufa/rsplayer/docs/build.md

 ## Flatpak (desktop app)

-The desktop app is packaged as a Flatpak from `PKGS/flatpak/` and published to the self-hosted repo at <https://ljufa.github.io/rsplayer-flatpak> by the `build_flatpak` job of the "Full release" workflow — see [`PKGS/flatpak/README.md`](https://github.com/ljufa/rsplayer/blob/master/PKGS/flatpak/README.md) for regenerating `cargo-sources.json`, building locally with `flatpak-builder`, and the release checklist.
+The desktop app is packaged as a Flatpak from `PKGS/flatpak/` (built by the `build_flatpak` job of the "Full release" workflow) and published to the self-hosted repo at <https://ljufa.github.io/rsplayer-flatpak> when the GitHub release is promoted to a full release (`flatpak-repo.yml`) — see [`PKGS/flatpak/README.md`](https://github.com/ljufa/rsplayer/blob/master/PKGS/flatpak/README.md) for regenerating `cargo-sources.json`, building locally with `flatpak-builder`, and the release checklist.
 The manifest builds a staged copy of the workspace